Homebrew/homebrew-cask/README.md

 $ brew untap phinze/cask; brew untap caskroom/cask; brew update
 ```

-If the issue persists, please run the problematic command with the `--verbose` flag and post its and `brew cask doctor`’s outputs in distinct [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).
+If the issue persists, please use our [bug report template][bug_report_template] to report the output of running the problematic command with the `--verbose` flag, along with the output of `brew cask doctor`.

 ## License:
 Code is under the [BSD 2 Clause (NetBSD) license](LICENSE)